 Pros of Disabling Visual Effects

-The Visual Effects in Windows make use of graphic card and CPU to render the graphics including shadows, transparency effects (also called Glassmorphism effect), smooth edges, etc. So disabling the visuals will reduce the CPU usage and increase the device’s performance, especially while rendering in low-end GPU.
+The Visual Effects in Windows make use of graphic card and CPU to render the graphics including shadows, transparency effects (also called Glassmorphism effect), smooth edges, etc. So disabling the visuals will lower the GPU usage and increase the device’s performance, especially while rendering in low-end GPU.
 For a computer, an images and other visuals are just matrices and the GPU is way faster than the CPU in performing operations on matrices.

-But, in Microsoft’s QnA session, they stated that enabling or disabling Visual Effects in Windows 11 will not impact performance.
+But, in Microsoft’s Q&A session, they stated that enabling or disabling Visual Effects in Windows 11 will not impact performance.
 As per Microsoft, Mica transparency (which is a part of the Microsoft Fluent Design System) was specifically designed for better performance as compared to the old Acrylic design.
 Also, the effects such as rounded corners are optimized for rendering performance.

 It’s a bit contradictory statement by Microsoft because the “Adjust for best performance” option is still available when we access the performance options panel.
 If visuals don’t affect performance, then there should be no need for this option.